passiv/snaptrade-sdks/sdks/csharp/docs/AccountInformationApi.md

             var userId = "userId_example";
             var userSecret = "userSecret_example";
-            var accountId = "accountId_example"; // The ID of the account get positions. var state = "all"; // defaults value is set to \"all\" (optional)
+            var accountId = "accountId_example"; // The ID of the account to get orders. var state = "all"; // defaults value is set to \"all\" (optional)

             try